How to Promote in Deep Rock Galactic

 Honor badges are how players show one another how much time they have spent playing a certain class.
 The first promotion will put a bronze badge around the promoted class’s portrait as well as a single star.
 One star will be added to the badge for every promotion, up to a maximum of three stars.

 After the third star, you will get a new honor badge and the number of starts will reset back to one.
 This process will repeat itself until the legendary badge is reached.
-The game will still track promotions after reaching the legendary badge but it won’t display them.
+The game will still track promotions after reaching the legendary badge, and it will display how many you have above the honor badge, but you won’t get any more badges.

 How to Promote in Deep Rock Galactic honor badges